duneanalytics/docs/docs/index-draft-1.md

 ### Recap

-Congratulations, you've just queried blockchain data, created a visualization, and presented your data on Dune!
+**Congratulations, you've just queried blockchain data, created a visualization, and presented your data on Dune!**

 You can now share your dashboard with the world.

+We'll take care of updating this dashboard whenever somebody looks at it, so you don't have to worry about keeping it up to date.

 ### Next steps